-Lamivudine is a prescription medicine used together with other antiretroviral medicines to treat Human Immunodeficiency Virus (HIV-1) infection.

-HIV-1 is the virus that causes Acquired Immune Deficiency Syndrome (AIDS).

-Lamivudine tablets and oral solution (used to treat HIV-1 infection) contain a higher dose of the same active ingredient (lamivudine) than is in the medicine EPIVIR-HBV tablets and oral solution (used to treat HBV).
+Lamivudine tablets is a prescription medicine used together with other antiretroviral medicines to treat Human Immunodeficiency Virus (HIV-1) HIV-1 is the virus that causes Acquired Immune Deficiency Syndrome Lamivudine tablets (used to treat HIV-1 infection) contain a higher dose of the same active ingredient (lamivudine) than is in the medicine EPIVIR-HBV tablets and oral solution (used to treat HBV).
 If you have both HIV-1 and HBV, you should not use EPIVIR-HBV to treat your infections.

-The safety and effectiveness of lamivudine have not been established in children under 3 months of age.
+The safety and effectiveness of lamivudine tablets have not been established in children under 3 months of age.
 Who should not take lamivudine tablets?

 Do not take lamivudine tablets if you are allergic to lamivudine or any of the ingredients in lamivudine tablets.
 See the end of this Patient Information leaflet for a complete list of ingredients in lamivudine tablets.
 What should I tell my healthcare provider before taking lamivudine tablets?

-Before you take lamivudine tablets, tell your healthcare provider if you:
+Before you take lamivudine tablets, tell your healthcare provider if you: have or had liver problems, including hepatitis B or C infection. have kidney problems.

-- have or have had liver problems, including hepatitis B or C virus infection. - have kidney problems. - are pregnant or plan to become pregnant.
+• are pregnant or plan to become pregnant.
 Taking lamivudine tablets during pregnancy has not been associated with an increased risk of birth defects.
-Talk to your healthcare provider if you are pregnant or plan to become pregnant.
+Talk to your healthcare provider if you are pregnant or plan to become pregnant Pregnancy Registry.

-Pregnancy Registry.
 There is a pregnancy registry for women who take antiretroviral medicines during pregnancy.
 The purpose of this registry is to collect information about the health of you and your baby.
-Talk to your healthcare provider about how you can take part in this registry.

-- are breastfeeding or plan to breastfeed.
-Do not breastfeed if you take lamivudine tablets. - You should not breastfeed if you have HIV-1 because of the risk of passing HIV-1 to your baby.

-Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-Some medications interact with lamivudine tablets.
+Talk to your healthcare provider about how you can take part in this registry. are breastfeeding or plan to breastfeed.
+Do not breastfeed if you take You should not breastfeed if you have HIV-1 because of the risk of passing HIV-1 to your baby.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal Some medications interact with lamivudine tablets.
 Keep a list of your medicines and show it to your healthcare provider and pharmacist when you get a new medicine.
 You can ask your healthcare provider or pharmacist for a list of medicines that interact with lamivudine tablets.
 Do not start taking a new medicine without telling your healthcare provider.
 Your healthcare provider can tell you if it is safe to take lamivudine tablets with other medicines.

-How should I take lamivudine tablets?

-- Take lamivudine tablets exactly as your healthcare provider tells you to take them. - If you miss a dose of lamivudine tablets, take it as soon as you remember.
-Do not take 2 doses at the same time or take more than what your healthcare provider tells you to take. - Stay under the care of a healthcare provider during treatment with lamivudine tablets. - Lamivudine tablets may be taken with or without food. - For children 3 months and older, your healthcare provider will prescribe a dose of lamivudine based on your child's body weight. - Tell your healthcare provider if you or your child has trouble swallowing tablets.
-Lamivudine also comes as a liquid (oral solution). - Do not run out of lamivudine tablets.
+How should I take lamivudine tablets? • Take lamivudine tablets exactly as your healthcare provider tells you to take it. • If you miss a dose of lamivudine tablets, take it as soon as you remember.
+Do not take 2 doses at the same time or take more than what your healthcare provider tells you to take. • Stay under the care of a healthcare provider during treatment with Lamivudine tablets may be taken with or without food.

+For children 3 months and older, your healthcare provider will prescribe a dose of lamivudine tablets based on your child's body weight.
+Tell your healthcare provider if you or your child has trouble swallowing Do not run out of lamivudine tablets.
 The virus in your blood may increase and the virus may become harder to treat.
-When your supply starts to run low, get more from your healthcare provider or pharmacy. - If you take too many lamivudine tablets, call your healthcare provider or go to the nearest hospital emergency room right away.
+When your supply starts to run low, get more from your healthcare provider or pharmacy.
+If you take too much lamivudine tablets, call your healthcare provider or go to the nearest hospital emergency room right away.
 What are the possible side effects of lamivudine tablets?